 Be tough when negotiating the terms and price.
 Don’t automatically sign any long term contracts or any agreements with overbearing exclusivity clauses.

 Once you’re happy, get the company to draw up a written version.
 Don’t accept verbal assurances as they are easy to break.

 One reason quick house sale companies have a bad reputation is they are well known for pressuring vendors.
 Don’t take the bate.
 Make your decision when your ready.

 Don’t use any solicitor recommended by the company as they could have a conflict of interest.
 Instead ask friend and family for recommendations and use a local, independent legal adviser.

 Read any contracts carefully and ask your legal adviser to explain any terms you’re not clear about.
 When your happy that you fully understand the contract, then feel free to sign.

 If you don’t understand something, then ask.
 For example, if they drop the price at the last minute, then demand a reason.
-Or if you don’t understand the next step then ask for clarity.
+If you don’t understand what the next step is, then ask for clarity.

 If you’re not satisfied at any point with the service provided by a quick house sale company, tell them.
 It’s worth giving them a chance to investigate and resolve your complaint.

 Still not happy?
 If they are a member of the NAPB or registered with The Property Ombudsman (TPOS), you can refer the matter to TPOS.
 However, if they aren’t then your only route is to sue them in civil court.